tsume82/Influence-Maximization/README.md

 * src: source code containing code of the implemented features
 * src_OLD: old source code in case it comes at hand
 * tests: some tests needed to check whether some implemented functions behave properly
-* experiments: subrepository containing datasets, inputs and outputs of each experimental setup
+* experiments: subrepository containing inputs and outputs of each experimental setup
+* datasets: contains script to run to download datasets

 The src module contains the following submodules: